reactiveui/Akavache/src/Migration.md

 ## Migration Steps

 ### Step 1: Update Package References
-Replace Akavache packages with ReactiveMarbles.CacheDatabase packages.
+Replace Akavache packages with Akavache packages.

 ### Step 2: Choose and Initialize Serializer
 Select the appropriate serializer for your needs: